 Continue reading “Abandoned Marsh: 82nd Street in Castleton”Abandoned Marsh: Indianapolis Road in Greencastle

-The Marsh Supermarket in Greencastle, Indiana opened in 1986.
+The Marsh Supermarket in Greencastle, Indiana opened in 1986 to replace a smaller structure next door.
 It closed under Marsh’s discount banner, LoBill Foods, in 2006 shortly after Sun Capital Partners purchased the company.

 Continue reading “Abandoned Marsh: Indianapolis Road in Greencastle”Albany’s last extant schoolhouse in Delaware County